 Imagine Cyber Shadow walking a tight rope with “tough” on side and “fair” on the other.
 Generally the game stays balanced in the middle, but does veer (sometimes quite precariously) toward the “tough” side!
 At no point did I feel I was on the verge of rage quitting, but checkpoints are often spaced pretty far apart, sometimes enough to truly frustrate you if die just short of one.
 The dreaded (or classic, depending on how you look at it) knock back is also present, as are numerous flying enemies and projectiles near instant death pits or spikes.
-Again, with checkpoints I found everything tolerable, but your skills will certainly be tested! (my final death count was 252)
+Again, with checkpoints I found everything tolerable (like in Kaze and the Wild Masks), but your skills will certainly be tested!
+My final death count was 252.

 You’re going to need some better headphones